AdobeDocs/advertising.en/help/dsp/audiences/sources/source-create.md

 1. Click **[!UICONTROL Save]**.

-1. In Experience Platform, create an Advertising DSP destination connection using the [!UICONTROL Source Key] that was generated in the DSP source settings.

-   For instructions for activating the DSP destination connection, selecting segments, and accessing control permissions, see "[Adobe Advertising Cloud DSP connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/advertising/adobe-advertising-cloud-connection.html)."
+>[!NOTE]
+>
+>After you create a source for the [!DNL Real-Time CDP], you'll need to activate your [!DNL Real-Time CDP] audiences through the Adobe Advertising DSP destination within [!DNL Real-Time CDP] to begin importing them.
+See [the steps in the activation workflow](source-about.md#workflow-sources-rtcdp).<!-- add link to workflow for Tealium also -->

 >[!MORELIKETHIS]
 >